OswaldLabsOpenSource/oswaldlabs.com/content/_index.md

 						<div class="text-uppercase text-body">Web accessibility made simple</div>
 					</div>
 				</div>
-				<p class="text-center">Agastya lets web developers and business owners incorporate accessibility features to their websites.
+				<p class="text-md-center">Agastya lets web developers and business owners incorporate accessibility features to their websites.
 By adding just one line of JavaScript code, you can make your website disabled-friendly and accessible to a much wider audience.</p>
 			</div>
 		</div>
 		<div class="row justify-content-center mt-5 d-none d-md-flex">
 			<div class="col-md-4 d-flex pr-5 align-items-center text-right">
 				<dl>
 					<dt><strong>Translation</strong></dt>
-					<dd>Make your content available to everyone with built-in neural machine translation in over a hundred languages.</dd>
+					<dd>Make your content available to everyone with built-in neural machine translation to over a hundred languages.</dd>
 					<dt><strong>Blue Light Filter</strong></dt>
 					<dd>Simulate an adjustment to the color temperature of the display to reduce eye strain and disruption of sleep patterns.</dd>
 					<dt><strong>Live Chat</strong></dt>